 Important Additional Information

 Kayaking or walking each day is optional.
 You are welcome to travel on any of our scheduled ferry services.
-If you find that sea kayaking is not for you, you have the option of joining the 5 Day Walk group that is walking the kayaking sections of this itinerary.
+If you find that sea kayaking is not for you, you have the option of joining the walking group that is walking the kayaking sections of this itinerary.
 This flexibility is perfect for couples or groups that want to visit the park together but don’t all want to kayak, some preferring to walk or boat between lodges.

 We reserve the right to alter itineraries, timetables and vessel types.
 All travel subject to weather and tides which may cause delay/cancellation.